Siege-Software/django-typesense/README.md

 - Performance comparison stats

 ## Note on ForeignKeys and OneToOneFields
-- While the data in the foreign keys can be indexed, displaying them on the admin will trigger database queries that will negatively affect performance.
+- While data from foreign keys can be indexed, displaying them on the admin will trigger database queries that will negatively affect performance.
 - We recommend indexing the string representation of the foreignkey as a model property to enable display on admin.

 ## How to use